 - Do they understand the profit margins of the business in total and by revenue stream?

 - What is the cash conversion cycle of the business?
-(How long it takes for cash outflows to turn into cash inflows, i.e. cash paid for product to cash received from sale of product.)
+(How long it takes for cash outflows to turn into cash inflows, i.e., cash paid for product to cash received from the sale of product.)

-Based on the strategic direction of the company, an annual budget should be created.
-When creating a budget, it is important to not just focus on the income statement, but also the flow of activity driving the balance sheet, and then ultimately the timing and flows of cash.
+Once a financial plan development has been made for your company, an annual budget should be created.
+When creating a budget, it is important to look at the income statement, but also the flow of activity driving the balance sheet, and then ultimately the timing and flows of cash.

-For many of our clients, in addition to the budget, which is static and does not change once produced, we use a rolling forecast model, which is updated monthly based on the most recent company information available.
-This allows us to have clear visibility into our clients’ cash position for a minimum of 90 days in advance at all times, thus allowing for appropriate cash and business planning to be made proactively in advance.
+For many of our clients, in addition to the budget, we use a rolling forecast model, which is updated monthly based on the most recent company information available.
+This allows us to have clear visibility into our clients’ cash position for a minimum of 90 days in advance at all times.
+This way, we can help ensure there is appropriate cash and business planning can be made proactively in advance.

 KPIs should be included as part of an ongoing scorecard and reporting package (monthly at a minimum) that management reviews.
-It is crucial that management develops KPIs that can be translated into actionable insight and ultimately to action.
+Management must develop KPIs that can be translated into actionable insight and ultimately to action.
 An action plan should be established at each meeting based on the movement in the KPIs, continuously focused on improving the KPIs over time.
-The action items should then be reviewed at the following meeting for progress at which time new action items are then created.
+The action items should then be reviewed at the next meeting for progress, at which time new action items are then created.